-Malaysia has issued its Climate Change and Principle-based Taxonomy (climate focused sustainability taxonomy for the financial sector) and its Securities Commission has released its Principles-Based Sustainable and Responsible Investment Taxonomy for the Malaysian Capital Markets, which aims to guide classification of economic activities that qualify as sustainable investments.59 the Bank of Thailand and Thailand's Securities and Exchange Commission have released a draft sustainable finance taxonomy.
+Malaysia has issued its Climate Change and Principle-based Taxonomy (climate focused sustainability taxonomy for the financial sector) and its Securities Commission has released its Principles-Based Sustainable and Responsible Investment Taxonomy for the Malaysian Capital Markets, which aims to guide classification of economic activities that qualify as sustainable investments.

 Singapore's Green Finance Industry Taskforce is developing a taxonomy to identify activities that can be characterised as green or transitioning towards green, to tackle greenwashing in sustainable finance and guide financial institutions.
+It is noteworthy that the latest consultation includes specific criteria on the managed phase-out of coal-fired power plants.